securefederatedai/openfl/docs/plan_settings.rst

 Each YAML top-level section contains the following subsections:

-- ``template``: name of the class including top-level packages names.
+- ``template``: The name of the class including top-level packages names.
 An instance of this class is created when plan gets initialized.
-- ``settings``: arguments that are passed to the class constructor
+- ``settings``: The arguments that are passed to the class constructor.
-- ``defaults``: file that contains default settings for this subsection.
+- ``defaults``: The file that contains default settings for this subsection.
   Any setting from defaults file can be overriden in the **plan.yaml** file.

 The following is an example of a **plan.yaml**: